Skip to main content

 Trintellix interactions

-Trintellix and MAO inhibitors
+Trintellix and MAOIs

 Trintellix and serotonergic drugs

-• Antidepressants such as
+• Antidepressants such as:

 • Wellbutrin (bupropion)

-• Drugs that treat or prevent nausea
+• Drugs that treat or prevent nausea, such as Zofran (ondansetron) and Anzemet (dolasetron)

 • Cough medicines containing dextromethorphan

-• Migraine medications including triptans and ergot drugs
+• Migraine medications, including triptans and ergot drugs

-• Opioids such as tramadol or fentanyl
+• Opioids such as Ultram (tramadol) and Fentora (fentanyl)

-• Anticonvulsants such as carbamazepine or phenytoin
+• Anticonvulsants such as Tegretol (carbamazepine) and Neurontin (gabapentin)

 Trintellix and blood thinners (anticoagulants)